 - Vocational training programs which are aligned with employment opportunities in critical industry sectors such as healthcare, manufacturing, and transportation;

-- and adult education bridge programs which integrate vocational training in order to advance low-skilled job seekers along educational and career pathways.
+- Adult education bridge programs which integrate vocational training in order to advance low-skilled job seekers along educational and career pathways;

 - Comprehensive job training programs which track graduates for at least six months up to a year after job placement will receive the highest priority.